torvalds/linux/Documentation/core-api/dma-api-howto.rst

    makes sure that kmalloc'ed buffer doesn't share a cache line with the others.
 See arch/arm/include/asm/cache.h as an example.

-   Note that ARCH_DMA_MINALIGN is about DMA memory alignment constraints.
+   Analte that ARCH_DMA_MINALIGN is about DMA memory alignment constraints.
 You don't need to worry about the architecture data alignment constraints (e.g. the alignment constraints about 64-bit objects).